 CDD Benefits to FishHawk Ranch

 The FishHawk Ranch community and its residents receive three major classes of benefits from the CDD.
-First, the CDD provides landowners consistently high levels of public facilities and services managed and financed through self-imposed fees and assessments.
+First, the CDD provides landowners with consistently high levels of public facilities and services managed and financed through self-imposed fees and assessments.
 Second, the CDD ensures that these community development facilities and services will be completed concurrently with other parts of the development.
-Third, CDD landowners and electors choose the Board of Supervisors, which is able to determine the type, quality and expense of CDD facilities and services.
+Third, CDD landowners and electors choose the Board of Supervisors, which can determine the type, quality, and expense of CDD facilities and services.

-The CDD is able to save FishHawk Ranch money because the CDD is subject to the same laws and regulations that apply to other government entities.
-The CDD is able to borrow money at lower, tax-exempt interest rates just like cities and counties.
+The CDD can save FishHawk Ranch money because the CDD is subject to the same laws and regulations that apply to other government entities.
+The CDD can borrow money at lower, tax-exempt interest rates just like cities and counties.
 It also publicly advertises its contracts for goods and services, such as its maintenance contracts, therefore creating a competitive bidding environment.

 How Much Does The CDD Cost?

 The CDD is an annual fee that varies depending on your location in FishHawk Ranch.
-Compared to other communities the FishHawk Ranch CDD is very reasonable especially with all the amazing amenities the community has to offer.
+Compared to other communities, the FishHawk Ranch CDD is very reasonable, especially with all the fantastic amenities the community has to offer.

-While it is difficult to pinpoint and exact dollar amount for the CDD it generally costs between $1000 to $3000 per year depending on the location of your home.
-To find out exactly how much the CDD is for a specific property contact me or head over to the Hillsborough County Property Appraiser Website, enter the address, enter the Tax Records and View the Annual Bill.
-Under Non-Ad Valorem Assessments you will see a line the will read something like FISHHAWK II CDD and amount.
+In general, the cost of the CDD runs between $808 to $2000 per year, depending on the location of your home.
+To find out exactly how much the CDD is for a specific property, contact me.
+Or feel free to head over to the Hillsborough County Property Appraiser Website, enter the address, enter the Tax Records, and View the Annual Bill.
+Under Non-Ad Valorem Assessments, you will see a line that will read something like FISHHAWK II CDD and amount.
 This amount is the annual CDD amount for the property.
-Because it is a Non-Ad Valorem assessment it is generally paid with your mortgage and could be tax deductible.
-Please consult your tax adviser for details.
+Because it is a Non-Ad Valorem assessment, it is generally paid with your mortgage and could be tax-deductible.
+Please consult your tax advisor for details.

 Additional Information About FishHawk Ranch Costs and Fees